 Adding automated tests to small or create-and-forget projects probably doesn't make sense.
 You will spend additional time writing those tests, and this will only increase the project's cost.
 And you will get almost nothing in return.

-How to add Behat tests to Drupal 8?
+How to add Behat tests to Drupal 8 and 9?

 1. Installing required packages